MaianneThornton/50in50_ExpandingCards/README.md

 ## My process💭

-I started by marking out initial classes and  in the html file to be later used for styling.
+I started by marking out initial classes in the html file to be later used for styling.
 I also added images during this step.
 Next I began styling the css to begin building the card's visuals.
 I then added the media queries, to give the breakpoints for desktop and mobile devices.
 Lastly, I added functionality by way of JavaScript to switch between classes when the user clicks on a card.

 ### Built with👷🏾‍♀️